The Wall (Heroes)

-"The Wall" is the seventeenth and penultimate episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-sixth episode overall.
+"The Wall" is the eighteenth and penultimate episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-sixth episode overall.
 The episode aired on February 1, 2010.

 Plot

 Lauren Gilmore enters the carnival in order to find some medical supplies to clean her bullet wound when she is confronted by Emma Coolidge who begins to tend to her wound.
 She reveals that she came with the intent to stop Samuel Sullivan whom she tells Emma has done very bad things and has manipulated the people of the carnival like the guru of a cult.
 When Samuel approaches to visit Emma, Lauren hides, only to have Emma tell Samuel she is there.
 When Samuel confronts her, he gets Eli to deal with her, but she escapes.

 Samuel still wishes for Claire Bennet to join his carnival family, so in one final move, he brings Claire to her father who is being held in the House of Mirrors.Damien reveals Noah Bennet's past memories to Claire in hopes that she will lose all respect for her father and join him.
 This prompts Claire to storm out of the House of Mirrors and confront Samuel, who uses his ability to trap Claire and her father underground as the carnival packs up to head to Central Park.

 Upon entering the mental prison Matt Parkman trapped Sylar in, Peter Petrelli yells out in the hope that Sylar will answer and he will be able to find him.
 Sylar hears a noise, and shifts himself to street level where he confronts Peter.
 Peter reveals to Sylar that he intends to free him from the nightmare.
 While reluctantly accepting what Peter tells him, Sylar dares him to free them, only to have Peter fail in his attempt.
 Peter then proceeds to simply avoid Sylar, with months seeming to go by.
 When they finally start talking again, Sylar reveals he does not really want to escape for he feels he deserves this punishment.
-Just then, a brick wall manifests in front of them which they realize they must break through in order to escape.
+Just then, a brick wall manifests in front of them, which Peter realizes they must break through in order to escape.
 Peter sledges away at it for years, while Sylar attempts to apologize for killing his brother.
 Eventually, Peter learns to let go of his anger, forgive Sylar and accept that he is truly a changed man, thus allowing them to break through the wall and escape the mental prison.